raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Arcade Mode is the basic gameplay mode in *HEXA*.

 In this mode, you start out with 45 seconds on the clock.
 As you match HEXAs, you'll earn points, as well as more time on the timer!
 Your goal is to match as many HEXAs, and thus, earn as many points, as you can before time runs out.
-White tris earn you 100 points, gray tris earn you 150 points, and black tris earn you 200 points.
+Light tris earn you 100 points, dithered tris earn you 150 points, and dark tris earn you 200 points.

 There's another element to this mode to keep you on your toes: randomly-generated Power-ups!
 These do various different things when matched: